Boundedness of composition operator in Orlicz-Morrey spaces: Introduction

 \end{enumerate} \end{rem}

 We now state the main results of the present paper.
-The following theorem provides a sufficient condition on the boundedness of the composition operator on Orlicz-Morrey spaces.
+The following theorem provides a sufficient condition for the boundedness of the composition operator on Orlicz--Morrey spaces.
 Before that, we define a Lipschitz map.